Spellanza Baguma Muhenda: Career

-She is also a member of Local Government Accounts Committee and also a member on the committee on Public Service and Local Government.
-She was the vice-president of the Parliamentary Health Committee in the 10th parliament of Uganda and a champion on sexual reproductive health issues.
+She is also a member of the Local Government Accounts Committee and a member of the committee on public service and local government.
+She was the vice president of the Parliamentary Health Committee in the 10th parliament of Uganda n a champion on sexual reproductive health issues.
 She is the current Chairperson of the Network for African Women Ministers and Parliamentarians (NAWMP).
 She presented a motion demanding that the government implement key policies that would impact the lives of young people.
 She has always expressed concern about the performance of district health workers.
 She has always participated in the betterment of education.
-She participated in formulation of private health insurance scheme.
+She participated in the formulation of a private health insurance scheme.